sn-ekstrand/walkability-and-cost/README.md

 H0: The mean rent/SqFt is the same for high Walkscore locations and low Walkscore locations.
 Ha: The mean rent/Sqft for high Walkscore locations is higher than low Walkscore locations.
-This analysis defines a high Walkscore as anything at or above 70, a "Walker's Paradise" or "Very Walkable".
-"Somewhat Walkable" and "Car-dependent" are considered low Walkscores.
+This analysis defines a high Walkscore as anything at or above 70, "Walker's Paradise" and "Very Walkable".
+Low Walkscores are below 70, "Somewhat Walkable" and "Car-dependent".
 Significance alpha is set at 5%.

 ## Data